FixedEffects/FixedEffectModels.jl/README.md

-The package `fixedeffects` allow to estimate models with high dimensional fixed effects.
+The package `fixedeffects` allows to estimate models with high dimensional fixed effects.

 ## demean